 Although mobile data and Wi-Fi are easier to come by than ever, there are still times (on vacation or at the end of the month) when you're in the e-dark and in need of an app that works offline.
 In other cases, it might be a matter of privacy.
-On Android there are loads of great apps that function just as well offline as on.
-These are the best offline Android apps, now updated with our favorite offline note-taking app.
+On Android there are loads of great apps that function quite well offline.
+Here are the best offline Android apps, now updated with our favorite offline news app.